 The home page with the Login box appears.

-- Class the Mark have

 - 2. Close the Web browser.

 - 3. If no longer needed:

-Reset modified properties of the Internet protocol (TCP/IP) → 88.

-- If communication with the Web server was established via the default IP address 192.168.1.212, DIP switch No. 10 must be reset (from $ON \rightarrow OFF$ ).
+Reset modified properties of the Internet protocol (TCP/IP) → 86. - If communication with the Web server was established via the default IP address 192.168.1.212, DIP switch No. 10 must be reset (from $ON \rightarrow OFF$ ).
 Afterwards, the IP address of the device is active again for network communication.